TsubakiBotPad/pad-cogs/README.md

 * Note that when you edit cogs with dependencies, you might need to do multiple reloads.
 For example, if updating dadguide, you will need to reload padinfo as well.
 * After you have done all of this, restart the bot again.
 Hopefully by now `^id ` should work!

-## Other

-#TODO: update this lol

 ### Emoji
-* If you want emojis in `^id` commands, and you are setting this up for DEV PURPOSES ONLY, you can talk to tactical_retreat about getting your bot invited to the emoji servers.
+* If you want emojis in `^id` commands, and you are setting this up for DEV PURPOSES ONLY, you can talk to River about getting your bot invited to the emoji servers.
 If you want to make your own separate Miru instance though, you're on your own for that.
 * Give t_r your bot's invite link & ask him for the server IDs
 * Then use `^padinfo setemojiservers` with the IDs he gives you.
 The main Miru server is one of them, you can get that ID yourself.